junny7020/3rd-Year-Project/DrugProfiles_2/README.md

 Cell_Line_Features_PANCAN_simple_MOBEM.tsv:

-On the first column-> part of the DNA that has been mutated On the first row-> there is a list of long digits of numbers (Cosmic ID) Meaning this is a table of cancer cells(Cosmic ID) indicating which part of their DNA has been mutated.
+On the first column-> part of the DNA that has been mutated<br>
+On the first row-> there is a list of long digits of numbers (Cosmic ID) Meaning this is a table of cancer cells(Cosmic ID) indicating which part of their DNA has been mutated.
 This will be used for the feature of cancer_cells